k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/13_custom_ws_java_annotations.md

 #### @legacy
 Full alignment with RESTful Web Services functionality was introduced in Fabric 5.5.
-To enable backwards compatibility while preserving the existing Web Services response structure, the ```@legacy``` annotation must be added at the category level.
+To enable a backward compatibility while preserving the existing Web Services response structure, the ```@legacy``` annotation must be added at the category level.
 Use either Notepad or IntelliJ to edit the annotation.
  * Web Services under a category with an @legacy annotation respond according to the legacy (older) structure.
  * New Web Services under the same category use the appropriate (more recent) Web Service response structure.